pradeepmuni/Time-Series-Analysis-Cryptocurrency-Forecast-using-SARIMA-models/README.md

 Bitcoin charts for the data.
 The various exchange APIs, for making it difficult or unintuitive enough to get OHLC and volume data at 1-min intervals that I set out on this data scraping project.
 Satoshi Nakamoto and the novel core concept of the blockchain, as well as its first execution via the bitcoin protocol.
 I'd also like to thank viewers like you!
 Can't wait to see what code or insights you all have to share.

-Here we are gonna froecast the Cryptocurrency value using the ARMA family of time-series forecasting models including AR, MA, ARMA, ARIMA, SARIMA,Auto ARIMA and triple exponential smoothing of the Statsmodels library and find the best model based on AIC, BIC and LLR values
+Here we are gonna froecast the Cryptocurrency value using the ARMA family of time-series forecasting models including AR, MA, ARMA, ARIMA, SARIMA,Auto ARIMA and triple exponential smoothing of the Statsmodels library and find the best model based on AIC, BIC, RMSE and LLR values after cleaning the data using various techniques such as differencing, box-cox transformation and data time operations

 Ref: https://www.kaggle.com/mczielinski/bitcoin-historical-data?select=bitstampUSD_1-min_data_2012-01-01_to_2020-04-22.csv